JayashreeBama/Task4_terraform_elevatelabs/Readme.md

 Hello!

-In this task i have learned to work hands-on with Terraform Terraform is a tool used to implement a DevOps concept "IaC" Infrastructures can be created using a .tf file the configurations are written in main.tf file
+In this task i have learned to work hands-on with Terraform .
+Terraform is a tool used to implement a DevOps concept "IaC".
+Infrastructures can be created using a .tf file. the configurations are written in main.tf file .
-I have deployed a server (nginx) using docker Terraform file consists of 2 basic contents
+I have deployed a server (nginx) using docker .
+Terraform file consists of 2 basic contents .
--Providers = Docker
+-Providers = Docker ,
--Resources = Docker image, Docker container
+-Resources = Docker image, Docker container .

-i configured the provider as docker configured the nginx image deployed it in my localhost 8081
+i configured the provider as docker , configured the nginx image , deployed it in my localhost 8081 .

 commands used
 1) terraform init - initializes a repo for my infra